 While the Food, Drug and Cosmetic Act does not require FDA to determine that new drugs are more effective than existing treatments, it does require them to determine that the drug is safe and effective.
 As FDA has often noted, its implementation of this statutory requirement relies on balancing risks of a particular drug with its treatment benefits.
-But FDA's risk/benefit analysis is functionally limited to evaluating the risks of a particular drug against its benefits compared to a sugar bill, rather than those of existing treatments.
+But FDA's risk/benefit analysis is functionally limited to evaluating the risks of a particular drug against its benefits, rather than those of existing treatments.

 As a result, the pre-approval process does not provide FDA with sufficient data to make fully informed contextual risk/benefit determinations.
 This shortcoming has particular relevance for drug classes known to have safety risks, such as statins for treatment of cholesterol and NSAIDs for pain relief.
 Clinical trials comparing a new drug to placebo may produce a more favorable risk/benefit profile than if that drug were compared to an older drug for the same condition.
 In addition, FDA, patients and healthcare providers would benefit from knowing whether a new drug is both safer and more effective than older drugs for that condition.
-Most medicines are better than a sugar pill, but most medicines also have some possible dangers.
-Are the dangers better or worse than what is already available to patients?
-This key consumer information is what Consumer Union is trying to provide through its Best Buy Drug project and the use of the Oregon DERP data.
-Getting that information should not be such a difficult job.